 I definitely want to take my family to Chile and Easter Island one day, hopefully for longer so that we can go north and south on the mainland.
 But, for those travelers who crave a city and island experience, this trip is a great adventure.

 Day 2 – Walking tour.
 Take a walking tour from the central plaza area. you don’t need to book unless you are in a big group.
 Usually, you just go and find guides wearing hats or holding umbrellas from various companies.
-The trips are free but you are expected to tip.
+The tours are free, but you are expected to tip.
 My guide was incredible.
 He was very well informed about Chilean history, economy, politics, agriculture, and daily life.
-As well, he was more than happy to answer any questions or make recommendations.
+He was also more than happy to answer any questions or make recommendations.
 Everyone tipped him very well.

 Lunch or Dinner.

 Day – 3 Vina Del Mar and Valparaiso day trip.
-This is a great trip to two seaside small cities just a couple of hours from Santiago.
-We stopped at a winery that also has a huge selection of avocado oil products and other delectables.
+This was a great trip to two seaside small cities just a few hours from Santiago.
+We stopped at a winery with a vast selection of avocado oil products and other delectables.

-Day -6 Let’s see some Moai’s.
-The island is made up of a commercial area, main residential area, park, and forbidden area.
-The Moai’s are spread out all over the island with tourist access to those in the park.
+Day -6 Let’s see some Moai.
+The island comprises a commercial area, main residential area, park, and forbidden area.
+The Moai are spread out all over the island with tourist access to those in the park.
 You will walk past the airport to the park entrance and office. once you have purchased your park pass you are free to explore the park for the duration of your pass which I believe is five days.

 Much like the beautiful cities with world-class architecture like Barcelona, I’m always curious how the citizens of monumental places feel about their locations.
 Does the Sagrada Familia ever seem overrated if you stare at it every day?
 Do the mysteries of the Moai’s ever seem less captivating if you have to mow the lawn or manage the ropes around them?

 Vaccines?
 As much as I read, researched, and studied photos from google maps about Easter Island, I still felt like I had no idea what to expect.
-Because of it’s remote location and like the mainland, a huge dog population, I was nervous about my health and safety and wondered if I should get some kinds of travel shots.
+Because of its remote location and like the mainland, a vast dog population, I was nervous about my health and safety and wondered if I should get some kind of travel shot.
 I visited a travel vaccination clinic and after much consideration went for a typhoid shot and declined the pricey and somewhat confusing rabies vaccination.

 Confusing as after you receive the initial shots, if you are bitten, you still need another shot within a short period of time…and I had no idea if these shots were available on the island.
 I’m glad I didn’t get the rabies vaccinations as although the dogs are scruffy, with some scars, and bites marks on their ears or tails, they are healthy and looked after by the local vet and volunteers.

-The people Some of the nicest people I have ever met.
-I really can’t think of anyone who was rude, shady(aside from my initial cab experience), or unhelpful.
+The people are Some of the nicest people I have ever met.
+I really can’t think of anyone rude, shady(aside from my initial cab experience), or unhelpful.
 Everyone seemed nice, friendly, and grateful for tourists.
 Walking down the streets, I never felt unsafe, unwelcome, or targeted.